oceanspace/oceanspace.github.io/_posts/2020-12-31-my-pandemic-reading-list.md

 <br/>

 [Solutions and Other Problems by Allie Brosh](http://hyperboleandahalf.blogspot.com/)<br/>
-This book made me laugh so hard and rang so painfully true at the same time that I was uncontrollably crying through this.
+This book made me laugh so hard and rang so painfully true at the same time.
 <br/>

 [Zen in the Art of Writing by Ray Bradbury](https://www.goodreads.com/book/show/103761.Zen_in_the_Art_of_Writing)